Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 What saves him is a giant scaly fist that punches through the broken window frame and grabs the magnemite with a crushing grip.
 Seto stares out the second story window to see the nidoqueen rear its fist back and up, then smash the magnemite downward and out of sight.
 It roars in triumph.

-Seto stares for a moment as the lightning illuminates the monster, then continues crawling to his mother’s body, potion in hand.
+Seto is momentarily stunned by the sound and sight of the monster, then continues crawling to his mother’s body, potion in hand.

 “It’s okay, momma,” he whispers, spraying her burnt skin.
 “It’s okay, I’m sorry, it’s okay…”